neelsmith/Kanones.jl/docs/src/index.md

 !!! note
     The example builds a parser using a sample dataset included in the Kanones.jl git repository.
-See the user's manual for a fuller explanation .
+The following pages of the user's manual explain the organization of Kanones datasets more fully.